CenterForSecureAndDependableSystems/Teaching-Materials/Common-and-Prerequisite-Material/README.md

 # Teaching-Materials for Common and Prerequisite Material
 Lecture notes, slides, demos, labs and other cyber security learning aides.
-This material is specificalyl used as prerequisite background and common material for cybersecurity lectures.
+This material is specifically used as prerequisite background and common material for cybersecurity lectures.

 Initial Major Topic Contents: